gideonadeti/task-manager/__tests__/README.md

 # Test Infrastructure

-This directory contains the test suite for the task manager application.
+This directory contains the test suite for the Taskflow application.

 ## Test Structure